Semiconductor Physics Group Annual PhD Thesis Competition

 - semiconductor quantum technology

-- A one page (A4) citation from the PhD supervisor, including confirmation of the date of PhD examination, that the student passed and whether the thesis has also been submitted to another IOP group for a PhD thesis prize.
+- Confirmation of the date of PhD examination, that the student passed and whether the thesis has also been submitted to another IOP group for a PhD thesis prize (e.g. official letter from the supervisor or the school where the examination was taken);

-- A one page (A4) summary of the major achievements included in the PhD thesis written by the PhD supervisor.
+- A one-page (A4) letter of support/reference written by an academic referee, summarising the major achievements included in the PhD thesis; and

 - Entries (PDF documents preferred) and any queries should be submitted by email.